ElnazAmanzadeh/scRNAseq-demo.github.io/index.md

 <div class="alert alert-danger">
-This is the demo for "scRNA-Seq-analysis" lesson which being developed using Bioconductor packages in R environment and one can have access here
+This is the demo for "scRNA-Seq-analysis" lesson which being developed using Bioconductor packages in R environment and one can have access
-<a href="https://github.com/ElnazAmanzadeh/scrna-seq-analysis">.
+<a href="https://github.com/ElnazAmanzadeh/scrna-seq-analysis">here</a> .
 Please feel free to take a look at the lesson repository.
 In case you want too add or edit something please make a pull request.
 </div>

 {% comment %}